 Identifying a hearing problem is the first step towards finding a long-term solution, and getting a hearing test is your first step to better hearing.
 It’s as simple as making an appointment with an audiologist for a hearing test.

-If you do have a problem, there’s a range of options available that allow people to hear better, including hearing aids.
+If you do have a problem, there’s a range of options available, including hearing aids.
 The most important thing to remember is that it doesn’t matter how old you are or how severe your hearing loss is – it’s never too late to seek a solution.

 Even if your hearing aids are no longer effective, there are other solutions available, such as a cochlear implant.
 Cochlear implant recipient Sue Walters from Sydney says her implant is a blessing.
 “Cochlear has given me the greatest gift with my cochlear implants.
 I have been able to hear my children as they grow up, I can talk with everyone and even use the phone at work.”